Wiredcraft/test-devops/README.md

 A few suggestions / recommendations:

 - Spawn a box with:
-    - CentOS 7
     - Nginx with configuration supporting two domains: dev & staging
-    - Ruby / Jekyll or Go, this depend on the choice of your dev project above.
+    - Go

 - Configure the box to run the compile steps on the box:
-    - Compile and build the code (jekyll or hugo)
+    - Compile and build the code (Hugo)
     - Deploy the dev / staging environments accordingly.

 - Prepare automated task to run the created script mentioned in development part.